CloudVLab/terraform-lab-foundation/basics/gce_instance/README.md

 ## Adding a Commit

-Commits to the repository will initiate the automated QA proces.
+Commits to the repository will initiate the automated QA process

 It is highly recommended that modules are tested locally before making a commit.